Corticotropin, Repository (kor-ti-koe-TROE-pin ree-POZ-i-tor-ee)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to corticotropin, or porcine protein (products made from pigs).
-You should not use this medicine if you have stomach ulcer, congestive heart failure, osteoporosis, fungal infections, or high blood pressure.
-You should not use this medicine if you have herpes infection of your eyes.
+You should not use this medicine if you have had an allergic reaction to corticotropin or pork proteins.
+You should not use this medicine if you have adrenal problems, congenital (inborn) infections, congestive heart failure, uncontrolled high blood pressure, peptic ulcer, or a recent surgery.
+Do not use this medicine if you have bone problems (osteoporosis), fungus infections, herpes infection in the eyes, or an autoimmune disease called scleroderma.
+You or your child should not receive live vaccines while using this medicine.

 How to Use This Medicine